-(5) Does not include individuals, partnerships, corporations or public agencies holding easements or less than fee interests (including leaseholds) of any nature; or (6) Means for National Register Resources, the same as defined in 36 CER 60 3(k)
+(5) Does not include individuals, partnerships, corporations or public agencies holding easements or less than fee interests (including leaseholds) of any nature; or

 (6) Means for National Register Resources, the same as defined in 36 CFR 60.3(k).

 Landmark.
 Is a locally significant historic resource, which includes any site, object, building, structure or district designated as a landmark by the City.